 If you see one or more metal bolts it means that your toilet is missing it’s toilet caps.
-If your toilet is real old, it may have never even had toilet bolt caps.
+If your toilet is really old, it may have never even had toilet bolt caps.

 The protruding bolts can pose a safety hazard to your baby.
 Similar to sharp coffee table corners (which you can read about in our living room baby proofing guide here) protruding pointy objects like toiled bolts are a serious safety concern when babies are present.